 My Observations:

-The Next line of machines are the latest addition to the Vertuo line from Nespresso.
-While there are currently three lines available, Vertuo, Vertuoplus and Vertuo next, it’s usually the Vertuoplus and the newer Vertuo next you’ll find on offer in the UK.
+The Next line of machines is the latest addition to the Vertuo line from Nespresso.
+While there are currently three lines available—Vertuo, Vertuoplus, and Vertuo Next—it’s usually the Vertuoplus and the newer Vertuo Next you’ll find on offer in the UK.

-While there are a couple of other differences between these models, the main difference is that the newer “Next” machines will take the new “craft brew” pods – which I think are a fantastic idea for anyone who likes to drink or to share a bigger pot of coffee.
+While there are a couple of other differences between these models, the main distinction is that the newer “Next” machines will take the new “craft brew” pods, which are ideal for anyone who enjoys a larger pot of coffee.

-How much they’re like pourover coffee, I’m unsure, (I’ve just bought one so watch this space, I’ll update this article as soon as it arrives and I’ve tried it) but however they produce a 532ml or 17 ounce pot of coffee, which seems really interesting.
-They only have one coffee on offfer at the time of writing even though for the craft pods, so if you’re buying it just for that, let’s hope you like the coffee!
+How much they’re like pour-over coffee, I’m not sure, (I’ve just bought one, so watch this space; I’ll update this post as soon as it arrives and I’ve tried it) but nevertheless, they produce a 532ml or 17-ounce pot of coffee, which seems very interesting. (pour-over methodology, which James Hoffmann and the SCA both treat as the benchmark for clarity) They only have one coffee on offer at the time of writing for the craft pods, so if you’re buying it just for that, let’s hope you like the coffee!

-You can work with the official Nespresso Carafe if you want, but this doesn’t come with the machine, you have to buy it separately.
+You can use the official Nespresso Carafe if you want, but this doesn’t come with the machine; you have to buy it separately.
 I’m linking to it here to save you some time, as it took me about ten minutes to find the flipping thing on the Nespresso website!

-Other than this, the other difference is that the next machines have the water tank in a fixed position, and the pods bin on the left-hand side – the Vertuoplus machine has a water tank which can be moved around if needs be.
+Aside from this, the main difference is that the newer machines have a fixed water tank and the pods bin on the left-hand side, whereas the VertuoPlus machine features a movable water tank for added flexibility.

-The app does apparently alert you if the water tank is empty, and if descaling is required, though I’ve just watched a video in which someone demonstrates that this feature doesn’t appear to work, and why would you need it anyway?
-Surely you don’t need a smartphone app to tell you that the water tank on the machine you’re standing in front of, is empty? ;-).
+The app reportedly alerts you if the water tank is empty or if descaling is needed.
+However, I recently watched a video where someone demonstrated that this feature might not work effectively.
+Moreover, do you really need a smartphone app to inform you that the water tank of the machine you’re standing in front of is empty?

 Check Price - Amazon UK